Kaandcr/SafeKeyloggerTest/README.md

 **Description:**
 This Python script is developed **for educational and testing purposes only**.
-It can detect sensitive data such as national ID numbers (TC), 16-digit credit cards, and card expiration dates.
+It can detect sensitive data such as national ID numbers (TC), 16-digit credit cards.

 **WARNING:**
 Unauthorized use of this script is **against the law**.